regnarg/bc/text/mdsync.md

 : Comparison of described set reconciliation algorithms {#tbl:setrec-comp}

-In the model situation of $n=2^20$ and $c=16..1024$, both algorithms seems comparable within a factor of two, both theoretically and experimentally.
-Both seem usable for our application.
-However, the pruning algorithm performs better, is only slightly more complex and offers much greater scalability because its parameters do not depend on $n$.
+In the model situation of $n=2^{20}$ and $c=16..1024$, both algorithms seems comparable within a factor of two, both theoretically and experimentally.
+However, the theoretical bounds are not tight enough to distinguish between the two algorithms for these parameter values, thus we should give more credence to the experimental results.

+Both algorithms seem usable for our application.
+However, the pruning algorithm performs better, is only slightly more complex and offers much greater scalability because its communication complexity and number of rounds do not depend on $n$.

+## Per-Origin Sequential Streams

+Upon further reflection, we actually do not need to solve the fully general set reconciliation problem.
+Our instance is rather special in one key factor: each object is only ever created once, in one store.
+Therefore, the assumption of set reconciliation that there is no prior communication between the parties is not true.
+If two stores share an object, there must have been prior communication between each of them and the object's originating store, albeit possibly indirect.

+There are two more important special properties: (1) we always perform full synchronization (unless the synchronization process is interrupted), partial synchronization is not supported; (2) the number of stores in a realm is expected to be small (in the order of tens at most).

+If we put all these facts together, we can devise a synchronization scheme both simpler and more efficient than the described reconciliation algorithms.

+The idea is simple: instead of considering all the object a store has as one big set, we will split them into several sets based on their originating stores